 Dr. Ford Brassette shares her home with her husband, Kevin, who is a mechanical engineer, and their pets, Edgar (domestic shorthair), Bronwyn (Welsh Corgi), and Sadie (Border Collie mix).
 In her free time, she enjoys baking, reading, traveling, and spending time with her husband and pets.

 Jessica Hudak, DVM

 Dr. Hudak joined the Main Street Vet team in November of 2016.
 She was raised in Southlake, Texas and received her Bachelor’s Degree in Animal Science from The University of Arkansas.
-She graduated with her DVM degree in 2008 from Texas A&M College of Veterinary Medicine.
+She graduated with honors from Texas A&M College of Veterinary Medicine in 2008.